jadu/meteor/docs/_guides/patch-apply.md

 ## Multiple-server environments

 When patching a multi-server environment it is reccomended to only run the database migrations on one of the servers.
-Use the `--skip-migrations` option to not run the migrations when applying the patch.
+Use the `--skip-db-migrations` option to not run the migrations when applying the patch.

     php meteor.phar patch:apply --skip-db-migrations